 It looks as if the doctors and scientists who conducted the studies thought it immoral (malpractice) to withhold methotrexate from patients living with the consequences of Rheumatoid Arthritis.
 They aren’t lab rats, after all.
 Methotrexate is the most effective medicine we have up to date.
 However, only a small percentage of RA’ers achieve clinical remission on methotrexate alone and methotrexate alone is less effective at preventing radiological progression (read: damage).

 When the RA drug ads are telling you how wonderful life will be with their medicine or how you can get your life back, listen carefully.
 They all say, “When used in combination with low dose methotrexate.”
 When a print ad selling Biologics says how well it works, read the fine print: they are expecting the patient to be taking methotrexate.
 That is in their literature.

 Biologics are sold to work with methotrexate because, studies have repeatedly shown that Biologics work with methotrexate (two examples are Humira and Enbrel).
 “Work” is defined by greater clinical improvement of symptoms and fewer radiographic changes (erosions visible on x-rays).

 Rheumatoid Arthritis is an extremely complicated disease.
 Scientists have only a few snapshots of how it works to attack the body.
 The exact mechanisms and causes are not known.
 However, Biologic medicines target various components of the immune system by either blocking some cytokines or suppressing lymphocytes (B cells).

 On the other hand, methotrexate is more like a wet blanket on the whole immune system.
 Since it inhibits cell reproduction, it inhibits immune function, inhibiting RA.
 That is probably why it also slows synovitis.

-We may be a long way from a cure, but we are a very, very long way from where we were 20 years ago.
+We may be a long way from a cure, but our understanding is a long way from where it was 20 years ago.